DenisM03/CodeX/README.md

 * **Eco-Friendly Packaging**
     Many customers prefer sustainable packaging.
 Transitioning to eco-friendly options can attract environmentally conscious consumers.

-### B.What should be the ideal price of our product?
+### B. What should be the ideal price of our product?
 * The ideal price range would be between 50-99.
 * **Tier-Based Pricing**
     - Tier 1 Cities: Premium pricing due to higher consumption and brand awareness.
     - Tier 2 Cities: Slightly lower pricing to attract price-sensitive consumers.

-### C.What kind of marketing campaigns, offers, and discounts we can ?
+### C. What kind of marketing campaigns, offers, and discounts we can ?
 * **Campaign Themes**
     - **Health-Oriented** : Promote natural ingredients, reduced sugar, and vitamins as selling points.